acentswap/docs2-wiki/products/nft-profile-system/profile-guide.md

 ![](<../../.gitbook/assets/image (176).png>)

 11\.
-You’ll receive a message saying your profile contract will cost you 0.5 CAKE.
+You’ll receive a message saying your profile contract will cost you 0.5 ADE.
 Click **Enable,** then confirm the action in your wallet.
 After it's approved, click the **Confirm** button.

 ![](<../../.gitbook/assets/image (178).png>)